 Graduate Research Internship Program (GRIP)

-The Graduate Research Internship Program (GRIP) enhances a graduate students research skills by pairing the student with a Brookhaven National Laboratory scientist to conduct research on a mutually agreed-upon project.
+The Graduate Research Internship Program (GRIP) enhances a graduate student's research skills by enabling the student to collaborate with a Brookhaven National Laboratory scientist to conduct research on a mutually agreed-upon project.
 This opportunity may lead to scientific publications and may support a graduate thesis or dissertation.
+The program requires the participant to have their own source of funding or a hosting BNL researcher that has agreed to provide funding.

 Program Overview